 The proposed development will be expected to follow water conservation guidelines to mitigate impacts to public water supplies.
 Examples of these water conservation methods include water conserving plumbing fixtures, drought tolerant landscaping, and drip irrigation systems.
-The Project proposes to connect to the existing 16 inch water main along Little Morongo Road.
+The Project proposes to connect to the existing 16 inch water mains along Little Morongo Road and 15th Avenue.
 Additional domestic water improvements necessary to serve this development will be identified by MSWD and included as conditions of approval by the City of Desert Hot Springs during the City's standard review process.
 Less than significant impacts to water supply are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) Result in a determination by the wastewater treatment provider which serves or may serve the Project that has adequate capacity to serve the Project's projected demand in additi to the provider's existing commitment t it $\boxtimes$
+e) Result in a determination by the wastewater treatment provider which serves or may serve the Project that it has adequate capacity to serve the Project's projected demand in addition to the provider's existing commitments?